NonWonderDog/.vim/README.md

 the Vim `grep` command automatically convert filenames starting with `/` to windows format, but this isn't very well tested and doesn't help with `make` output.
-The older [win-bash](http://win-bash.sourceforge.net/) project returns Windows-style filepaths and doesn't suffer from this problem.
+The older [win-bash](http://win-bash.sourceforge.net/) project returns Windows-style filepaths, but is too limited to be of much use (it doesn't support subshells, for one thing).

 ### Prerequisites
 - Vim 7.4 or above: <http://www.vim.org/download.php>